MAShah-UK/HuddleUp/README.md

   * Cannot handle a large number of concurrent users.

 ## Discontinuation
-While I believe in the project and can see it becoming successful upon completion, I cannnot currently invest the required time on it.
-I will try again in the future when the conditions are ideal.
+While I believe in the project and can see it becoming successful, I cannot invest the time required to bring it to completion.
+I will attempt to do so in the future when conditions are ideal.